 Manual repair: Anti-entropy repair

 Within a cluster, the database stores a particular range of data on multiple nodes, as determined by the replication factor.

 If you run

-nodetool repair on one node at a time, the database may repair the same range of data several times (depending on the replication factor used in the keyspace).
+nodetool repair on one node at a time, the database could repair the same range of data several times, depending on the replication factor used in the keyspace.

 If you use the partitioner range option,

-nodetool repair -pr only repairs a specified range of data once, rather than repeating the repair operation.
+This repairs a specified range of data only once, rather than repeating the repair operation.

 This option decreases the strain on network resources, although